-COMPONENTS PURPOSE AND CHARACTERISTICS

-Fixed remuneration

-It remunerates the role covered and the responsibilities assigned, taking into account the experience and skills of each manager, also keeping as reference the levels and practices of market peers in terms of attractiveness, competitiveness and retention.

-Variable remuneration

-It is defined through annual cash and deferred incentive plans aimed at motivating management to achieve sustainable business goals through the direct link between incentives and results set at Group, business unit, country, function and individuals level, both financial and non-financial.
+COMPONENTS PURPOSE AND CHARACTERISTICS Fixed remuneration > It remunerates the role covered and the responsibilities assigned, taking into account the experience and skills of each manager, also keeping as reference the levels and practices of market peers in terms of attractiveness, competitiveness and retention.
+Variable remuneration } It is defined through annual cash and deferred incentive plans aimed at motivating management to achieve sustainable business goals through the direct link between incentives and results set at Group, business unit, country, function and individuals level, both financial and non-financial.
+Benefit > They represent a relevant component of the remuneration package - in a Total Reward approach - as an integrative element to cash and share payments.
+Benefits differ based on the category of recipients, both in type and overall value.